“One wonders—without caring too much—whether he’s just working out his own issues.”

 Some other films I’ve directed: the sexploitation parody The Pill Girls, the comedic Film Noir Upper West Side Story (official selection at the 2016 New York Short Film Festival), and Distant—a 2-minute horror short starring my wife, Ashlie Atkinson, which was created for Roger Corman’s Quarantine Film Festival and went on to be featured in the 2020 Coney Island Film Festival.

 That same year, I created the (apparently) controversial mashup Blade Runner: The Lost Cut, as well as the experimental art video Fever Dreams, comprised entirely of public-domain footage and audio samples.

 You can see more of my editing work, including trailers and music videos, here.

 Once upon a time, I wrote a play called The Last Carburetor, which enjoyed two Off-Off-Broadway runs in New York City, and was subsequently published in Plays and Playwrights 2003 and The Best Women’s Stage Monologues of 2002.

 I sometimes write for the underground film ‘zine Cashiers du Cinemart, which featured me in its anthology, Impossibly Funky: A Cashiers du Cinemart Collection.
 I have also appeared as a guest commentator on the film-nerd podcast The Projection Booth, as well as Australia’s See/Hear Music Film Podcast.

-For nearly a decade, Leon fronted the garage honky-tonk band Uncle Leon and the Alibis.
-He created several lo-fi videos for the group, including their most recent, “Wild Ways”.
-He orchestrated the guerrilla video project “Beer Train”, performed live on the New York City subway, for the 2013 Couch by Couchwest Festival, where it won Most Creative Location and was runner-up for People’s Choice.
+For nearly a decade, I fronted the cowpunk band Uncle Leon and the Alibis.
+I directed the music video for our song “Wild Ways” and orchestrated the guerrilla video project “Beer Train”—performed live on a New York City subway car—for the 2013 Couch by Couchwest Festival, where it won Most Creative Location.